julianxhokaxhiu/FFNx/docs/mods/exe_data.md

 - `card_names.msd`: Card names.
 Note: this is not exactly the same format in the EXE, the msd format is used because it is a well documented format of FF8.
+- `card_texts.msd`: Card module texts.
+Note: this is not exactly the same format in the EXE, the msd format is used because it is a well documented format of FF8.
+- `draw_point.msd`: Draw point and Disc error messages